- Find the Problem.

 Even when you are not getting paid enough, try to be grateful for what you are getting right now, it is meeting some of your needs.
-If you don’t like your manager, be grateful for your colleagues with whom you can share your experiences.
+If you don’t like your manager, be grateful to your colleagues with whom you can share your experiences.

 If you are constantly riddled with negativity about your job, then make a list of things you are grateful for at work.
 Look at that list whenever negative thoughts arise.
 Go through it even when you are stressed.
 It will help you refocus from the stress to something positive and good.

 If you think about it, everything in life is temporary.
 You should start quoting Shakespeare in your mind, “this too, shall pass”.
-Going this will reduce the tension from the current moment and remind you that everything in life is temporary.
+Doing this will reduce the tension from the current moment and remind you that everything in life is temporary.
 Removing the finality from an issue makes you realize that this is not forever.
 This is temporary and it’s okay.
 This will help you reduce the stress around your job and focus on the task at hand instead.

 Working for 8 to 9 hours all day long can be mentally exhausting.
 A wonderful way of not letting your job take over your life is to create a meaningful life outside of work.
-An active social life, good company of friends, a nice walk in the park, reading a book on the bench, studying something you are passionate about, starting a side hustle, can all help relieve some stress.
-If anything, you are motivated to get up in the morning, finish working, so you can do what feels fulfilling.
+An active social life, good company of friends, a nice walk in the park, reading a book on the bench, studying something you are passionate about, and starting a side hustle, can all help relieve some stress.
+If anything, you are motivated to get up in the morning, and finish working, so you can do what feels fulfilling.

 When we spend long hours doing what we don’t like to do, it takes an emotional and physical toll on us.
 As a result, we eat junk food, don’t get any exercise, and in general, tend to neglect our physical and emotional wellbeing.
 Unless your job requires being on your toes and hard labor, staying fit should become a priority.
-Be it doing jump ropes, going for walk, a short run, or lifting some weights, working out is essential.
+Be it doing jump ropes, going for a walk, a short run, or lifting some weights, working out is essential.
 Workouts also produce oxytocin and endorphins – happy hormones.
-When most of your day is spent feeling anxious, depressed, or dislike, moments of happy hormones tide you over.
+When most of your day is spent feeling anxious, depressed, or disliked, moments of happy hormones tide you over.
 You look at life more positively overall.

-If you were not taking care of your health till now, doing so will make you less moody, improve self-esteem, and sleep.
+If you were not taking care of your health till now, doing so will make you less moody, and improve your self-esteem, and sleep.
 Do something good for your mind and your body.
 Take good care of yourself.